Pomax/the-cff-table/README.md

 #### Representing operators in a DICT

 Operators and operands may be distinguished by inspection of their first byte: 0–21 specify operators and 28, 29, 30, and 32–254 specify operands (numbers).
-Byte values 22–27, 31, and 255 are reserved values in DICT structures (unlike in Type2 CharStrings).
+Byte values 22–27, 31, and 255 are reserved values in DICT structures (unlike in Type 2 CharStrings).

 OT-CFF follows the same stack restrictions as the generic CFF specification, such that an operator *may not* be preceded by more than 48 operands.